Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Computational aspects

-Turning now to multiple-fold cross-validation beyond leave-one-out, we compare on Figures~\ref{speedupCV} and \ref{speedupCV_accu} results obtained via fast versus naive implementation in the case of $50$-fold cross-validation on the same regular designs as previously.
+Accuracy and speed-up checks for LOO are presented in Section~\ref{LOO_speedups}.
+We present here some numerical results multiple-fold cross-validation beyond leave-one-out.
+We compare on Figures~\ref{speedupCV} and \ref{speedupCV_accu} results obtained via fast versus naive implementation in the case of $50$-fold cross-validation on the same regular designs as in Section~\ref{LOO_speedups} ($10$ regular designs, with $100$ to $1000$ points equidistributed on $[0,1]$).
+Figure~\ref{speedupCV_accu} represents relative errors on CV mean and covariances compared to a straightforward computational approach, illustrating a very good agreement (with relative errors having orders of magnitude between $10^{-14}$ and $10^{-11}$).
 As can be seen on Figure~\ref{speedupCV}, speed-ups start getting mitigated with designs nearing the highest considered design sizes, a phenomenon related to a computational trade-off that is analyzed in more detail in the next section.